kennege/kennege.github.io/_research/2021-01-24-lightfield.md

 The location of pixel responses therefore provides all the information required for the full L(x; y; u; v) parameterisation, thus allowing light field images to be captured by the Lytro.

 # Light Field Image Rendering
-Finally, we must examine how light field data is arranged to produce comprehensible images.
 The micro-lens array in light field cameras causes an array of ‘micro-images’ of the scene to be captured, one beneath each micro-lens.
 These micro-images can be transformed to ‘macro-images’ (standard images of the full scene) by summing all the pixels beneath each micro-lens [^8].
 The micro-images are all slightly different due to their location relative to the main lens.